-- A person who supports the objects of the Company and meets the requirements of the relevant class of Members under clause 11.1 is eligible to apply to be a Member of the Company under clause 14.
-Any such applicant who, in the opinion of the Board, may on entry immediately meet the requirements of clause 21 for being disciplined, may be denied membership. - 13.2 In this clause, 'person' means an individual but does not include a body corporate.
+- 13.1 A person who supports the objects of the Company and meets the requirements of the relevant class of Members under clause 11.1 is eligible to apply to be a Member of the Company under clause 14. - 13.2 In this clause, 'person' means an individual but does not include a body corporate.